 Reservation and transportation ticket agents issue boarding passes to passengers.

-Information clerks perform routine clerical duties such as maintaining records, collecting data, and providing information to customers.
+Information clerks do routine clerical tasks such as maintaining records, collecting data, and providing information to customers.

 Information clerks typically do the following: